CharlieHdzMx/CharlieHdzMx.github.io/_posts/2023-04-06-Interface_Segretation_Principle.md

 ![01](https://github.com/CharlieHdzMx/CharlieHdzMx.github.io/assets/6202653/a50e7968-de7f-42d6-8534-835be85c0a1b)

 But the system has different conclusion types, such as Transmission conclusion, Engine conclusion, or Brakes conclusion.
 All these software entities will use the `setItem()` function.

+Certainly, the `ConclusionSetter` class is doing only one thing: setting conclusions.
+However, the principal problem with this approach is that if any of these conclusions want to change, the logic for all of them can be affected.
+If, for example, the `EngineConclusion` requires following a hyperlink instead of uploading an icon, then this change is not required by the other conclusion types, but they will be chained to be compiled and be deployed with a feature that they don’t need.